Main Site Navigation

 Process involving nonclerics working or ministering on behalf of the archdiocese

-If an accusation of sexual misconduct by a lay volunteer is substantiated, the review board may recommend to the archbishop that the accused be relieved of his or her volunteer position and every effort be made to see that he or she is never again permitted to volunteer on behalf of the archdiocese in any ministry.
+If an accusation of sexual misconduct by a lay volunteer is substantiated, the review board may recommend to the archbishop that the accused be relieved of his or her volunteer position and every effort be made to see that he or she is never permitted to be employed by any parish, school or agency of the archdiocese nor be permitted to volunteer in any capacity that involves contact with children on behalf of the archdiocese in any ministry.

 If the review board determines, after careful review and consultation, that the allegations of sexual misconduct cannot be substantiated or that they are false, the board may recommend to the archbishop that:

 In all cases, the archdiocese shall reach out to victims and their families in a pastoral way.
 Likewise, persons falsely accused shall be provided for.

 Reporting to, cooperating with, civil authorities

 The archdiocese will comply with all applicable civil laws with respect to the reporting of allegations of sexual abuse of minors to civil authorities and will cooperate in their investigation.
 In every instance, the archdiocese will advise and support a person’s obligation to make a report to public authorities.